Skip to main content

 And as children are spending more time on devices than ever — between online learning and watching their own programming on a tablet or smartphone — now is a good time to teach them a bit of digital safety awareness.
 A great complement to their education can be teaching them password fundamentals — including how to create strong passwords, how to remember them (without writing them down) and the importance of keeping them private.

-2. Review your Apps and Account Settings.
+2. Review your apps and account settings

 If you have online accounts with your favourite stores, you know how easy it is purchase products with your credit card and contact details saved.
 A new sweater is just a few clicks away!
 While most retailers have excellent security protocols to keep your information safe, now is a good time to remove your information from accounts you no longer use, so that you don’t have your personal data spread across too many places.